Phalanyx/SparkPark/doc/sprint0/product.md

 **Current Issues & Our Solutions:**
+Universities and workplaces often exploit commuters by charging exorbitant prices for parking permits and daily parking fees, knowing that students and employees have limited alternatives.
+For example, the UTSC student parking pass has increased heavily in the past 4 years, as the current price for a Fall/Winter parking pass is $1300.
+These high costs add significant financial strain, especially for students already burdened with tuition and living expenses.
+Many commuters face the frustration of circling overcrowded lots, wasting time and fuel, only to be forced into expensive on-campus or corporate parking options.
+[PRODUCT NAME] aims to disrupt this system by offering an affordable, community-driven solution that connects drivers with homeowners willing to rent out unused parking spaces.
+By providing a cost-effective and convenient alternative, [PRODUCT NAME] empowers commuters to save money while also helping property owners generate passive income.

 - **Expensive & Limited Parking:** Students like Annifer overpay for occasional campus parking. **[PRODUCT NAME]** offers affordable, pre-bookable spots.
 - **Unreliable Parking for Travelers:** Barry dislikes circling for spots. **[PRODUCT NAME]** provides quick, flexible short-term bookings.
 - **Underutilized Driveways:** Capy has unused space. **[PRODUCT NAME]** lets her rent it out hassle-free.